 BM City Shadow

 City Shadow is in BM’s Colour Stories collection, meaning it’s a HUGELY versatile, chameleon-like colour.
-In some lights, you might see it more like a blue-gray and in other lights, you’ll see a bit of green come up!
+In some lights, you might see it more like a blue-gray, while in other lights, you’ll see a bit of green come up!

-Oooo, I love me some Cyberspace and it’s one of my FAVE navy inspired colours.
-It’s a navy blue with a soft gray backdrop to calm it down.
+Oooo, I love me some Cyberspace, it’s one of my FAVE navy inspired colours.
+It’s a navy blue, but not overpowering in colour due to its soft gray backdrop.